mfem/web/src/examples.md

 curvilinear mesh, NURBS for NURBS mesh, etc.)

-The example highlights the use of the LOBPCG eigenvalue solver together with the BoomerAMG preconditioner in HYPRE.
+The example highlights the use of the LOBPCG eigenvalue solver together with the BoomerAMG preconditioner in HYPRE, as well as optionally the SuperLU parallel direct solver.
 Reusing a single [GLVis](http://glvis.org) visualization window for multiple eigenfunctions is also illustrated.

 _The example has only a parallel ([ex11p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex11p.cpp)) version.